Rewind789/wanderer-archive/year-10.md

 ## Subjects

 ## [Science](/year-10/science/science.md)
-> Page with all science subjects...but honestly you could just use the links beneath this (it's the same)

 [Biology Archive 1](/year-10/science/bio/biology.md)
-> We do biology once in semester 1 and semester 2 so 1 is semester 1...etc. (same for other science subjects)
+> We do biology once in semester 1 and semester 2 so 1 is semester 1...etc. (same for other science subjects)...its why I put the 1 there

 ## [Economics Archive](/year-10/economics/economics.md)